 Like many areas in life, the devil’s in the detail, and skin cancer is no exception.
 At times, skin cancers can be relatively obvious to find while, more commonly, they can mimic ‘normal’ skin spots.
 As such, having an experienced doctor assess your skin regularly is the best and safest approach to finding problem skin lesions.

 On occasion, patients may notice a new skin spot and have concerns only about this lesion.
-Whilst we do recommend a full skin check to avoid missing unseen skin cancers, we also offer brief appointments or ‘spot checks’ to examine the single lesion.
+Whilst we do recommend a full skin check to avoid missing unseen skin cancers, brief appointments or ‘spot checks’ are available to examine a single lesion.
 Please advise our receptionist if you require one of these appointments.